harvester/docs/docs/networking/best-practice.md

 1. **Network connection between VM networks**:

-  The router configuration above uses the [`A router on a stick`](https://www.grandmetric.com/knowledge-base/design_and_configure/router-on-a-stick-approach-cisco-configuration/) technology to allow VMs among untagged network, VLAN 100, and VLAN 200 to communicate with each other.
-Thus, it's not required to add any more configurations to the router.
+  The router configuration above uses the [`A router on a stick`](https://www.grandmetric.com/knowledge-base/design_and_configure/router-on-a-stick-approach-cisco-configuration/) technology to allow VMs among untagged network, `vlan100` and `vlan200`, to communicate with each other.
+Thus, adding more configurations to the router is not required.

-2. **Network connection between VM networks and the management network**:
+1. **Network connection between VM networks and the management network**:

-  A feasible method to ensure network connectivity between VM networks and the management network is to manually add static routes.
-The following commands add static routes on the router to allow VMs in the untagged network, VLAN 100, and VLAN 200 to access the management network.
+  A feasible method to ensure network connectivity between VM networks and the management network is manually adding static routes.
+The following commands add static routes on the router to allow VMs in the untagged network, `vlan100` and `vlan200`, to access the management network.

   ```
   router(config)# config terminal